A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

 The personal representative can initiate an action to recover damages for the death of a testator (someone who made a will) due to another party’s wrongful act, omission, or negligence.
 Typically named in the deceased’s will, if there’s no will, a probate court appoints the personal representative.

 A wrongful death action is the personal injury claim the deceased would have pursued, now filed by their representative.
 To succeed in the claim, one must prove the defendant’s duty of care, its breach, and the resulting death.
+Individuals who have lost a loved one due to someone else’s negligence may be entitled to wrongful death compensation.
+It is crucial to have experienced legal support to handle the complexities of filing a wrongful death claim in Alabama, ensuring the compensation deserved during such a challenging time.

 Insurance companies often argue the victim contributed to their death.
 It’s vital for family members and representatives to understand Alabama’s contributory negligence.
 In this state, any negligence by the victim that contributed to their injury can bar them from seeking damages.
 Therefore, those involved in wrongful death claims should refrain from giving recorded statements to insurers.